GeorgeWilkins/Active-Belt-Tensioner/README.md

 4. Click `Save Setting`, reboot the motor, then click `Motor On` and measure the voltage across the resistor, to confirm it is essentially zero while the motor is idle.
 If you've gotten the voltage value wrong, this will be non-zero and the resistor will be rapidly heating up (that's bad; go back and adjust raise the value)
 5. With the motor held firm, assertively pull the wire attached to the motor drum to back-drive the motor while monitoring the voltage across the resistor.
 The motor should heavily resist rotation and a voltage should be seen across the resistorwhich should spike while you do so and return to zero afterwards (importantly, the PSU should also not cut-out due to the motor being backdriven)

 > **Note:** If you're using a dual PSU setup like me, don't assume both supplies will have the exact same output voltage; measure both and then label the suplies so you don't mix them up later.
-The votlage tolerances are small make the braking resistors not function properly.

 ### Usage
 TBC

-## Known Issues & Troublehsooting
+## Known Issues & Troubleshooting
 - Some games (e.g. _Test Drive Unlimited: Solare Crown_) seem to send erratic telemetry data, causing the belts to sharply tighten unexpectedly.
 This could be due to the game's telemetry being borked, or due to a bug in the control code.
 This needs further investigation